aheckmann/m/README.md

 ## Details

- `m` by default installs mongodb to _/usr/local/m/versions_, from which it can see what you have currently installed, and activate previously installed versions of mongodb when `m <version>` is invoked again.
+ `m` by default installs MongoDB to _/usr/local/m/versions_, from which it can see what you have currently installed, and activate previously installed versions of MongoDB when `m <version>` is invoked again.

- Activated mongodb versions are then installed to the prefix _/usr/local_, which may be altered via the __M_PREFIX__ environment variable.
+ Activated MongoDB versions are then installed to the prefix _/usr/local_, which may be altered via the __M_PREFIX__ environment variable.

  To alter where `m` operates simply export __M_PREFIX__ to whatever you prefer.